Skip to main content

 • music

-The music in the game is generally praised for its atmospheric quality, effectively enhancing the horror-mystery ambiance and building suspense during key moments.
-While some reviewers noted that the music can be repetitive, it is often described as fitting and enjoyable, contributing positively to the overall experience.
-The sound effects and voice acting also received commendations, further enriching the game's immersive environment.
+The music in the game is generally praised for enhancing the atmosphere, with ambient effects and a chilling soundtrack that effectively build suspense and complement the horror-mystery theme.
+While some players noted the music can be repetitive, it is still considered enjoyable and fitting, contributing positively to the overall experience.
+The quality of sound effects and voice acting also received commendation, further enriching the game's immersive environment.

 • “The ambient sound effects and music blend in seamlessly with the graphics and gameplay, and add to the enjoyment.”